robertreaney/cloud-resume/README.md

 # Status

 Currently prod has a prototype resume scaffolding with sections and buttons for the ASR chat-gpt plugin.
 I have almost figured out https for prod to give access to visitor's microphone.
 In dev I have the basics of ASR/chatgpt setup to start that speech-to-gpt service.
-I need to clean up some of the file communications and put the asr model (whisper) into lambda to avoid a huge EC2 bill.
+I need to clean up some of the file communications as it is just working with a "smoke test" right now.
+Also I need to put the asr model (whisper) into lambda to avoid a huge EC2 bill.

 # Production